See the Cast of ’21 Jump Street’ Then and Now

 Then: Before gracing the screen on '21 Jump Street' Williams played Lt.
 Jefferson Burnett on 'The Equalizer,' but it would be his time on 'Jump Street' as Captain Adam Fuller that solidified him as a star.
 As the incoming leader who was initially mistrusted by his team, Fuller eventually won them over and turned into a father figure to the crew.

 Now: Williams has kept a rather successful and steady career as an actor in both film and television, having appeared in 14 episodes of 'The X-Files' as well as 'Stargate,' 'The Bernie Mac Show' and 'Supernatural.'
-Williams is featured in the new 'Jack the Giant Slayer' film, playing the Master of Secrets.
+Williams was also featured in the 'Jack the Giant Slayer' film, playing the Master of Secrets.

-Then: Jenco had the good fortune of being old pals with Johnny Depp, and so he was cast as Sal 'Blowfish' Banducci in '21 Jump Street,' after having visited his old roommate up in Vancouver.
-Playing the "maintenance engineer" of the Jumpstreet Chapel, 'Blowfish' was the comic relief of the show.
+Then: Jenco had the good fortune of being old pals with Johnny Depp, so he was cast as Sal 'Blowfish' Banducci in '21 Jump Street,' after having visited his old roommate up in Vancouver.
+Playing the "maintenance engineer" of the Jump Street Chapel, 'Blowfish' was the comic relief of the show.
 He would become one of the show's most popular recurring characters.

-Now: It looks as if Jenco's acting career is no more, having last had a credit in 2003.
-However, he did appear in the Depp and Al Pacino driven 'Donnie Brasco' in 1997.
+Now: It looks as if Jenco's acting career is no more, having last had a credit in 1998.
+However, he did appear in the Depp and Al Pacino vehicle 'Donnie Brasco' in 1997.

 Now: The days after '21 Jump Street' included a lot of B-movies and voice work in cartoons like 'Gargoyles.'
-An appearance in 'Night at the Roxbury' briefly brought Grieco back to the big screen, and he had a memorable role on 'Veronica Mars.'
-Today, he serves as an Executive Producer for the Showtime series 'Gigolos' and returned to B-movies, playing Loki in Asylum's 'Thor' knock-off/cash-in 'Almighty Thor.'
+An appearance in 'Night at the Roxbury' briefly brought Grieco back to the big screen and he had a memorable role on 'Veronica Mars.'
+He served as an executive producer for the Showtime series 'Gigolos' and returned to B-movies, playing Loki in Asylum's 'Thor' knock-off/cash-in 'Almighty Thor.'

 Now: After his '21 Jump Street' role, DeLuise had consistent work in the '90s and 2000s, with hits such as 'Encino Man' and stints on 'NYPD Blue' and 'Gilmore Girls.'
 You may also remember him as one of Wayne and Garth's long-haired metal pals in 'Wayne's World.'

-Then: Forrest held an extensive resume before 'Jump Street,' having appeared in film ('Apocalypse Now') and TV roles ('Mrs. Columbo') since the late '60s.
+Then: Forrest held an extensive resume before 'Jump Street,' having appeared in film (an Oscar-nominated role in 'The Rose') and TV ('Mrs. Columbo') since the late '60s.
 (Word has it that Forrest was the main reason Johnny Depp decided to do the show.)
-Unfortunately, his character (who was the original Captain) lasted only six episodes, getting killed by a drunk driver.
+Unfortunately, his character (who was the original Captain) lasted only a handful of episodes, getting killed by a drunk driver.

 Now: After nearly four decades, Forrest retired from acting in 2006.
 His last role was in the Sean Penn political drama 'All the King's Men.'